eallanjoseph123/car-rental-service/README.md

 # Online Reservation Car.

 This is a Car rental online Web application.
-Its a small application and its SPA using latest (recently) frontEnd UI ANGULARJS.
+Its a small application and its SPA using latest (or recently) frontEnd UI ANGULARJS.

 Application Status: Still working (Im just doing this if i have a free time :) ).